Neuromyelitis optica spectrum disorder

 Generally, the condition is sporadic, although some overlap in immunogenic features between certain viruses and aquaporin-4 water channel have been identified 8.

 A significant proportion of individuals presenting with NMO but without AQP4 antibodies will be found to have anti-MOG IgG antibodies 16.
-These individuals appear to have somewhat different demographics and less severe clinical course 16.
+These individuals appear to have somewhat different demographics and less severe clinical course and are increasingly considered to be afflicted by a distinct disorder (MOGAD) that has clinical similarities to NMOSD 16,18.

 MRI is the modality of choice for NMOSD and the orbits, brain and spinal cord should be imaged in suspected cases.